 BioC2020 highlights current developments within and beyond the Bioconductor project.
+The structure of the conference is still being determined but will contain the following:

 Corrie Painter is the Associate Director of Count Me In and is a research scientist at the Broad Institute of MIT and Harvard.
 A trained cancer researcher with a Ph.D. in biochemistry, she completed her postdoctoral work in cancer immunology, focused on melanoma.
 In 2010, Painter was diagnosed with angiosarcoma.
 She has combined her cancer advocacy and scientific background to engage with patients in order to build and carry out patient-partnered genomics studies.
 She is also the co-founder of Angiosarcoma Awareness Inc.